hallpaz/3dsystems20/docs/project.md.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5YU2w3id-nc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Optimizing camera pose

 Finally, we got a promising result!
-Optimizing
+Optimizing the object transform is not so trivial as we have to parameterize the rotation space, but we think it could be done with a little more time and we intend to validate it in the future.

 ### Conclusion and next steps